The HDX Humanitarian API (HAPI) is a way to access standardised indicators from multiple sources to automate workflows and visualisations

 You can access HDX HAPI through the API endpoints.
 Head to the HDX HAPI documentation to get started.
 You do not need an account to access HDX HAPI, but you do need an app identifier which you can generate via the API.

-The initial scope of HDX HAPI mirrors the scope of the HDX Data Grids which include the foundational data needed to understand a humanitarian context.
-As of June 2024, this includes data from nine organizations covering 25 locations with a Humanitarian Response Plan.
+The initial scope of HDX HAPI mirrored that of the HDX Data Grids, which include the foundational data needed to understand a humanitarian context.
+However we have since expanded beyond the Data Grids, and a live dashboard of data availability by country can be found at https://ocha-dap.github.io/viz-hapi-availability/.

 The time period covered by the data in the beta version of HDX HAPI varies depending on the resource.
 For example, data on conflict events go as far back as 1997 while data on operational presence only contains the latest data for this year.
 See the documentation for resource-specific information.